Dynamics-of-Neural-Systems-Lab/Generative-modelling-reading-group/README.md

 8) Communication works via GitHub issues (one issue per paper) and discussions (everything else).
 Make sure to enable notifications for these two parts in the repository

    <img src="https://github.com/user-attachments/assets/574d7399-778f-40de-8f0b-911d7818082a" width="200">
+9) The presenter should moderate, i.e. steer the discussion (avoid derailing)
+10) Joel (@SeasonsOfTheSun) is permanent auxiliary moderator
+11) Outreach/Recruiting for the club is currently only word-of-mouth, we will reevaluate in the future

 ## Tips for an effective presentation